imaginary-upside/JellyfinJav/README.md

 ### Usage
 When adding the media library, make sure to select "Content type: movies".
 And "Show advanced settings" to be able to select the metadata downloaders you want.

-All the file names are required to be in the following format: ABP-008.mkv
+All the file names need to contain the JAV code seperated by a dash.

 # Development
 ### Requirements